Patreon/platform-documentation/source/includes/_oauth.md

 	"token_type": "Bearer"
 }
 ```

 > and you should store this information just as before.

-Tokens are valid for up to one month after they are issued.
+Tokens are valid for the duration specified by "expires_in" field.
 During this period, you may refresh a user’s information using the API calls from step 4.
-If you wish to get up-to-date information after the token has expired, a new token may be issued to be used for the following month.
+If you wish to get up-to-date information after the token has expired, a new token may be issued to be used.
 To refresh a token, make a POST request to the token endpoint with a grant type of `refresh_token`, as in the example.
 You may also manually refresh the token on the appropriate client in your [clients page](https://www.patreon.com/portal/registration/register-clients).